Home » Documentation » Running in Linux using Wine

 If you are not in the dialout group add yourself to it with this command:

-Then, you should find the Unix device (listed in /dev ) that represents the serial port of your modem in Linux.
+Then, find the Unix device (listed in the /dev directory) that represents the serial port used by your modem in Linux.

 For USB modems, it usually looks like: /dev/ttyUSB0 or /dev/ttyUSB1 etc.

-For modems connected via a hardware serial port: /dev/ttyS0 or /dev/ttyS1 etc.
+For modems connected via a hardware COM port: /dev/ttyS0 or /dev/ttyS1 etc.

 In the Setting Dialog box in SMS Enabler, in the Connection tab, in the Connect Using box, enter the path to that device.
 For example: /dev/ttyUSB0